 Do you know where on this spectrum you are?

-Shielding myself or at least, verifying that what I am feeling is my own feeling and not someone else’s is important.
+Shielding myself or, at least, verifying that what I am feeling is my own feeling and not someone else’s is important.

-I love working at places like Costa Coffee and Starbucks.
-Then I get a balanced mix of input, I suppose.
+I love working at places like Costa Coffee and Starbucks. on the other hand.
+Then I get a balanced mix of emotional input from the people around me, I suppose.
 But in other situations, I have to remain very aware of what I am feeling and why.
 Particularly, when I am upset, I have to ask myself “Is this feeling mine or is it someone else’s”?

 To “hard” scientists, such as physicists, this may all sound like hogwash, though behavioral scientists can come up with explanations for some experiences I have had.
 But not all, I reckon.

 Here is an example.